crossprogramming/crossprogramming.github.io/_posts/2018-03-29-running-ansible-vault-on-windows.md

 * Windows 10 Professional Edition (v1709)
 * Hyper-V
 * Docker for Windows - I've recently upgraded to v18.03.0-ce, but older versions should be good enough
-* Docker Machine - v0.13.0 or older, since v0.14.0 (coming with Docker for Windows v18.0.3.0-ce) is unable to create VMs using hyperv driver - see more details [here](https://github.com/docker/machine/issues/4342)
+* Docker Machine - v0.13.0 or older, since v0.14.0 (coming with Docker for Windows v18.0.3.0-ce) is unable to create VMs using hyperv driver - see more details [here](https://github.com/docker/machine/issues/4424)
-  * Even though the GitHub issue is closed, right after upgrading Docker for Windows from 17.12.1-ce to v18.03.0-ce, I was no longer able to create VMs using Docker Machine and hyperv driver; this issue did not occur when using v0.13.0!
+  * Right after I've upgraded Docker for Windows from 17.12.1-ce to v18.03.0-ce, I was no longer able to create VMs using Docker Machine and hyperv driver; this issue did not occur when using v0.13.0!
   * Download Docker Machine v0.13.0 from [GitHub](https://github.com/docker/machine/releases/download/v0.13.0/docker-machine-Windows-x86_64.exe), rename it to docker-machine.exe and then move it inside %DOCKER_HOME%\resources\bin to overwrite the existing docker-machine.exe (v0.14.0)
 * [Visual Studio Code](https://code.visualstudio.com/) - v1.21.1
   * Any other editor capable of switching line endings between CRLF and LF should be fine too - see below for the actual motivation behind this prerequisite ;)